chaimleib/pathutils/README.md

 # pathutils

-A set of bash scripts providing useful tools to manipulate paths.
+A set of bash tools for manipulate paths.

 Goals:
-* Provide useful path tools not native to bash
+* Provide tools not included with bash
-* Cross-platform
-* Simple to install
+* Simple to install; no compilers needed!
+* Support bash v3 and v4
+* Support for OS X, Ubuntu and Cygwin

 ## Provided tools
 These are ported to bash from the Python source for the [posixpath module][] and have the same behavior.